Most people spend significant time researching pillows and mattresses, but when it comes to bed sheets, they buy the cheapest ones they can find.

 So, what is the best material for bed sheets?
 Cotton?
 If so, which type of cotton?
 Silk?
 Polyester?
 Flannel?
 Linen?
 A blend of various materials?

-In this article, I compare the top 10 best materials for bed sheets and explain the pros and cons of each.
+In this article, I compare the top 11 best materials for bed sheets and explain the pros and cons of each.
+Plus, I share the latest innovations in bed sheet materials.
 By the end, you’ll have all the information you need to decide which material is best for you.